Urology Health Guide

 Tulane Urology Residency Program requires that the student graduate from an accredited Medical School, followed by completion of one year of general surgical training.
 It is expected of all resident applicants that the general surgical training be completed through the General Surgery Department at Tulane University.
 Prior research experience and requirements can be accommodated as per American Board of Urology guidelines.

 Following adequate completion of one year of general surgery, which Tulane University, Department of General Surgery, will provide, an additional four years of urologic training is required.

-The 2014-15 application process has begun.
+The 2016 residency application process will open in September of 2015.
 Tulane accepts applications through the Electronic Residency Application Service (ERAS).
 Please register with ERAS to apply.
-For further information contact Ms. Demi Robert via e-mail at email@example.com or by phone (504) 988-2794.
+For further information contact Ms. Demi Robert via e-mail at firstname.lastname@example.org or by phone (504) 988-2794.